packtracker/report/README.md

   packtracker: packtracker/report@x.y.z
 ```

+> **Note:** If you started using CircleCI prior to 2.1, you must enable pipelines within your project configuration to be able to use the orbs configuration.

 #### Authentication

 In order for us to know what project you are reporting stats for, you must send along your packtracker project token.
 To do this with the CircleCI Orb, you must create a new project environment variable in your CircleCI settings called `PT_PROJECT_TOKEN`.
 You can find your packtracker project token in your project's settings.